- Youth Programs

 Engineering in Nature

 Explore how nature inspires human design and engineering!
 This week you will spend time looking at examples of exquisite “engineering” in the natural world.
 Get ready for adventure with an engineering and nature scavenger hunt, dissecting a flower, fish or grasshopper, building different bird nests and beaver lodges, and designing your own insect traps.
 From spider webs to pitcher plants and flying machines, you will discover the deep connections between nature and the human-made environment.

 Enraptured w/ Raptors

 Want to learn all about the birds of prey called raptors?
-Find out what characteristics all raptors have in common and the differences between owls, falcons, hawks, and other raptors.
+Explore what makes all raptors unique and the differences between owls, falcons, hawks, and other raptors.
 Take part in activities at the Raptor Center; see live raptors up close!

 Explore the life of a wildlife biologist by studying living flora and fauna, and their relationship to their environment.
 Collect plant and animal specimens and understand the importance of the collection process.
 Learn about the different biomes of Minnesota while learning some basic bird calls, and then go birding!
 Take a tour of the Bell Museum’s mammal collections, and then try your hand at radio telemetry as you look for hidden animals around campus.
 Don’t miss out on this exciting week of hands on learning as you explore the world of field biology!